 Recently opened is the upscale, boutique hotel, Hotel Essentia at Mesones 63.

-On my last trip I happened upon the lovely six room boutique property, Casa Cien at Recreo 100.
+On a recent trip I happened upon the lovely six room boutique property, Casa Cien, an Xanthe hotel, at Recreo 100.
 The property had been owned by the owners of La Parada restaurant a few doors away.
 It had been used primarily as a location for wedding and events, but now the rooms can be reserved separately.
 I enjoyed my tour of the grounds and one of the rooms.
 The rooms are beautifully designed, with king beds and the views are really stunning.
 Recreo is a busy street, but the hotel is set way back from the street.
 It is in a perfect location from which to explore the city.
 There are a number of excellent restaurants within block of the hotel.
 It also offers excellent amenities.
 They suggested booking direct to save money.
 I was also told that they are changing the name to the Hotel Xanthe.

 One change I wanted to mention that the boutique hotel Hotel Nena at Nemesio Diez 10 has moved downtown and the space has been taken over by the Hotel Feliciana.
-It has a bar and restaurant called Nativa, seven lovely rooms and a rooftop pool and the Mara Sky Lounge with beautiful views of Centro.
+It has seven lovely rooms, rooftop pool and the Mara Sky Lounge with beautiful views of Centro.

 The Nena Hotel Boutique is now located at San Francisco 32.
 With twelve rooms and one apartment, it also has the popular La Doña de San Miguel restaurant onsite and a beautiful terrace overlooking the Parroquia and the Temple of San Francisco.